 Tips for Managing App Permissions

-1. Always read the fine print.
+1. Always read the fine print

-When your children install or connect a new application, always read the prompts so that you will know what permissions the app is requesting.
+When your children install a new application, always read the prompts so that you know what permissions the app is requesting.
 In some cases, you may even be able to deny the app certain permissions without compromising its functionality.
 If you aren’t okay with the permissions the app is requesting and there is no way to deny them, cancel the installation and find an alternative app.

-2. Check for permissions after the app has been installed.
+2. Check for permissions after the app has been installed

 After your child has installed a new mobile app, check its permissions from the setting screen or with an app permissions explorer to make sure that it didn’t take any unauthorized permissions.

-3. Grant the riskiest permissions sparingly.
+3. Grant risky permissions sparingly